jdcook/phaserquest/README.md

 - Enable formatOnSave in settings (file->preferences->settings)

 ## Running project
-"yarn dev" or "yarn start" to compile with webpack and start a webpack server.
+Run "yarn dev" or "yarn start" to compile with webpack and start a webpack server.
 Open "localhost:8080" in your browser to load the game.

-"yarn build" to output a production build.
+Run "yarn build" to output a production build.